bbhardin/HackEurope26/touchpoints-and-techstack-V2.md

 | **Deployment** | Vercel (frontend) + Railway/Fly.io (backend) | Fast deployment, free tiers available |
 | **Scheduling** | APScheduler or Celery Beat | For periodic tasks: reorder nudges, churn scanning |
 | **Webhook** | FastAPI endpoint | Receives WhatsApp webhook callbacks from Meta API |
+# Edit: For deployment, can you explore OpenShift.
+If Vercel is good, stick to it, though.
+We need it to be free.

 ### Frontend Design Direction